Introduction

 The Heights Racquet & Social Club Minnesota, USA: multi-sport commercial club Squash courts alongside pickleball and padel courts under one roof, plus a full on-site gym, dedicated locker rooms with showers and saunas, an in-house laundry service, a lounge with TVs and Wi-Fi, and frequent social events across sports.
 Members can cross-train and socialise in one place.
 The club is built around community and attracts younger players who value flexibility and modern amenities.

-These examples show that, whether a non-profit community centre or a private club, investment in facilities translates into real benefits for the member experience.
-Clubs that match their facilities to member needs, more courts and fitness space for a busy public hub, or comfortable lounges for a social club, tend to see higher satisfaction and engagement.
+Whether a non-profit community centre or a private club, facility investment matched to member needs, more courts and fitness space for a busy public hub, or comfortable lounges for a social club, tends to raise satisfaction and engagement.
 When facilities support a club's broader mission, as with Portland's community focus or Penn's performance focus, they become an engine for both retention and achievement.

 Conclusion